-According to a recent study conducted by Hanley-Wood, sustainability is one of the top five reasons people choose a kitchen cabinet manufacturing company.
-For those homeowners seeking kitchen and bathroom cabinets manufactured with more eco-friendly practices, the KCMA Environmental Stewardship Program (ESP) certification can help guide them to the right sources.
-Manufacturer certification is awarded annually based on compliance in five categories: air quality, product resources management, process resource management, environmental stewardship and community relations.
-This is the environmental certification program that specifically focuses on kitchen and bath cabinets.
+According to a recent study conducted by Hanley-Wood, sustainability is cited as one of the top five reasons people choose a kitchen cabinet manufacturing company.
+For those homeowners seeking kitchen and bathroom cabinets manufactured with more environmentally responsible and sustainable processes, the KCMA Environmental Stewardship Program (ESP) certification can help guide them to the right sources.
+Manufacturer certification is awarded annually based on compliance in five categories: air quality & pollution prevention, resource sustainability, waste minimization, environmental stewardship and community relations.
+This is the only environmental certification program that specifically focuses on kitchen and bath cabinets.

 ESP CERTIFICATION REQUIREMENTS

-The certification criteria is reviewed on an annual basis by the KCMA, the Environmental Stewardship Committee and the Board of Directors.
-It has been strengthened four times since the program began in 2006.
+The certification criteria is reviewed on an annual basis by KCMA’s Environmental Stewardship Committee and the Board of Directors.
+It has been strengthened six times since the program began in 2006.

-In order to earn ESP Certification, manufacturers must earn a minimum of 80 points, based on compliance with the following criteria:
+In order to earn ESP Certification, manufacturers must earn a minimum of 70 points.
+Examples of provisions contained in the ESP standard are:

 - Manufacturers must demonstrate their commitment to protect the environment as evidenced by a written policy statement